 - standards for health and nutrition claims on food labels, and

 - requirements for nutrition labeling and standards for claims about meat and poultry products.

 The FDA allows food labels to include “qualified” health claims (i.e., those supported by information that does not meet the statutory standard of “significant scientific agreement”).
-Critics of this policy, including AARP, contend that such claims are inconsistent with current law and may confuse consumers.
+Critics of this policy argue that such claims are inconsistent with current law and may confuse consumers.

 In order to capitalize on consumers’ interest in improving their diet, many food companies seek to put claims on food labels and in advertisements touting the presence of healthful ingredients such as whole grains, fruits, and vegetables.
 These claims can be deceptive and misleading when the product in question contains very little of the desirable ingredient or when it is accompanied by other potentially harmful ingredients, such as excessive sugar.

 As part of ongoing efforts to harmonize international food labeling as well as safety standards, the U.S. government should not allow domestic requirements to be weakened.

 Consistent standards and definitions for food

 Federal agencies that oversee food labeling and advertising should adopt consistent standards and definitions for terms and claims that appear on food labels and in advertisements.

 In considering what revisions, if any, should be made to the nutrition label to help consumers achieve and maintain a healthy weight, the Food and Drug Administration (FDA) should sponsor consumer research to determine which label revisions would best convey the key messages about limiting caloric intake.